-• Employment: Rooted and Roadblocked respondents are less likely to be in the
+• Employment: Rooted and Roadblocked respondents are less likely to be in the workforce, and 35% are retired.

 Most Rooted and Roadblocked memebrs have lived in their current neighborhood for at least 11 years

 Source: Pew Research Center's Library Services Survey of 6,224 Americans ages 16 and older conducted July 18-September 30, 2013.